John H. Sterrett: Career

 John H. Sterrett was born around 1815 in Pennsylvania.
 He was already operating steamboats as early as 1838 in Ohio and Pennsylvania.
 He redeployed his small steamer, Rufus Putnam, to New Orleans later in 1838, and then to the Republic of Texas in January 1839.
 He offered packet service on Buffalo Bayou and Galveston Bay, which included the towns of Houston and Galveston, Texas.

 Sterrett also invested and managed transportation companies.
 In 1851, he invested in the Houston and Galveston Navigation Company, a company headed by William Marsh Rice.
-Sterrett also managed the company’s fleet.
+Sterrett also managed the company's fleet.

 Buffalo Bayou and Galveston Bay were venues for many impromptu steamboat races.
 Sterrett participated in some of these, and one of these ended in catastrophe.
 On March 22, 1853, he was racing Captain Webb of Farmer, a vessel which Sterrett himself had recently mastered.
 The boiler of Farmer exploded, killing about half of the ship's seventy-two persons on board.
 Local newspapers gave Sterrett mixed revues: they acknowledged his heroism in turning Neptune around to rescue some of Farmers passengers and crew, but charged him with recklessness for participating in the deadly race.
-The incident may have had a sobering effect on Sterrett, who was later was known for the safety of his shipping operations.Sibley (1968), p.
+The incident may have had a sobering effect on Sterrett, who was later known for the safety of his shipping operations.Sibley (1968), p.
 71.

 In 1854, Rice and other investors of the Houston and Galveston Navigation Company formed a new company.
 Sterrett would again serve as a managing partner in the Houston Navigation Company, which started with a strategy of competing for United States Mail contracts.
 Galveston was a transportation hub, controlling traffic for 150,000 pieces of mail from the eastern United States to Texas and California.